2018 Scottish North American Leadership Conference Host Committee:

 Camilla G. Hellman, MBE

-Brought up in Britain ("I am a hodge-podge - English, Scottish, German, French-Swiss"), Camilla came to the USA in 1990.
-She loved the challenges and enthusiasm she found in the States, and started an import company representing leading luxury manufacturers and selling to major retailers.
+Camilla Hellman is President of the American-Scottish Foundation.
+Brought up in Britain ("I am a hodge-podge - English, Scottish, German, French-Swiss"), Camilla came to the USA in 1990 launching an import company representing leading luxury manufacturers and selling to major retailers.

-Moved by the events of 9/11, she conceived and led on the creation of the British Memorial Garden in Manhattan's Financial District and headed its organization as President from 2002 - 2009, during which time the Park received four royal visits.
-The Park was further honored by a visit from HM Queen Elizabeth II in 2010 when it was renamed the Queen Elizabeth II September 11 Garden.
+Moved by the events of 9/11, she conceived and led on the creation of the British Memorial Garden in Manhattan's Financial District heading its organization as President from 2002 - 2009, during which time the Park received four royal visits.
+The Park was further honored by a visit from HM Queen Elizabeth II in 2010.

 Gus Noble is the President of the Illinois Saint Andrew Society (CHICAGO SCOTS).
 Established in 1845, the Society is the oldest 501(c)3 charity in Illinois and one of the world's largest Scottish cultural organizations.
 The Society's mission is to nourish Scottish identity through service, fellowship, and celebration of Scottish culture.
 The Society welcomes everyone who is Scottish by birth, by heritage or simply by inclinations.
 As the CHICAGO SCOTS, the Society offers scholarships and organizes events and initiatives to educate, entertain, and promote both traditional and contemporary Scottish culture.
 The Society is also proud to offer a range of outstanding elder care services at The Scottish Home and first in class memory care at The Caledonian House.